Smart Health Web

 Pregnancy Problems.

-Possible problems of Graves’ disease during pregnancy include miscarriage, premature delivery, fetal thyroid dysfunction, poor fetal growth, maternal heart failure, and preeclampsia.
-Preeclampsia is a maternal condition that causes high blood pressure and other severe signs and symptoms.
+Likely difficulties during pregnancy include miscarriage, premature delivery, fetal thyroid dysfunction, poor fetal growth, maternal heart failure, and preeclampsia.
+Preeclampsia is a maternal disorder that causes high blood pressure and other basic signs and symptoms.

 Heart Disorders.

-If left untreated, Graves’ disease can cause heart rhythm disorders, changes in the heart muscles’ structure and function, and the heart’s inability to pump enough blood to the body [heart failure].
+If left raw, Graves’ disease can cause heart rhythm illnesses, alterations in the heart muscles’ construction and function, and the heart’s incapability to pump sufficient blood to the body.

 Thyroid Storm

-A rare but life-threatening difficulty of [Graves disease] remains a thyroid storm.
-Also known as accelerated thyrotoxicosis or thyrotoxic crisis.
-It is more likely when severe hyperthyroidism remains untreated or inadequately treated.
+A rare but life-threatening concern leftovers a thyroid storm.
+It is also known as quicker thyrotoxicosis or thyrotoxic crisis.
+It is more likely when plain hyperthyroidism offcuts are raw or inadequately preserved.